-- 1. The Green and the Playing Fields at Mattersey Thorpe (shown on Map 12) are designated as Local Green Spaces. - 2.
-Proposals will be supported for associated buildings, spaces, fixtures and fittings intended to enhance the spaces for public use, where they do not undermine the purpose of their designation.
+- 1. The Green and the Playing Fields at Mattersey Thorpe on the Proposal Maps (replicated in Map 5) are designated as Local Green Spaces. - 2.
+Proposals will be supported for associated buildings, spaces, fixtures and fittings intended to enhance the spaces for public use, where they do not undermine the purpose of their designation. - 3.
+Development that would be harmful to the openness of the site would not be acceptable except in very special circumstances

-- 19. Conservation and Enhancement of Footpath and Cycling Routes - 154.In the resident's survey 92% of respondents considered local walking routes and footpaths important or very important and 87% considered the River Idle as very important. - 155.Map 8 shows the relatively limited and linear footpath routes within the parish (although there is a better network of routes to the north of the parish in Everton. - 156.The NPPF requires planning policy to seek to promote healthy communities.
-The Nottinghamshire Joint Strategic Needs Assessment (JSNA) provides a picture of the current and future health needs of the local population and states the importance that the natural and built environment has on health.
-37 - 157.
+19. Conservation and Enhancement of Footpath and Cycling Routes

+- 104. In the resident's survey 92% of respondents considered local walking routes and footpaths important or very important and 87% considered the River Idle as very important. - 105.
+Map 21 shows the relatively limited and linear footpath routes within the parish (although there is a better network of routes to the north of the parish in Everton).

+- 106. The NPPF requires planning policy to seek to promote healthy communities.
+The Nottinghamshire Joint Strategic Needs Assessment (JSNA) provides a picture of the current and future health needs of the local population and states the importance that the natural and built environment has on health. - 107.
 The 'Spatial Planning for Health and Wellbeing of Nottinghamshire' document approved by the Nottinghamshire Health and Wellbeing Board in May 2016 confirms that local planning policies play a vital role in ensuring the health and wellbeing of the population and how planning matters impact on health and wellbeing locally.
-In addition, a health checklist is included to be used when developing local plans and assessing planning applications.
-38 - 158.
-The Parish Council and local people are equally aware of the improved quality-of-life and health benefits that come from being able to access local services and facilities and/or go on walks into the countryside without needing to use the car. - 159.
+In addition, a health checklist is included to be used when developing local plans and assessing planning applications. - 108.
+The Parish Council and local people are equally aware of the improved qualityof-life and health benefits that come from being able to access local services and facilities and/or go on walks into the countryside without needing to use the car. - 109.
 The consultation revealed a desire to protect and enhance the footpath network and the value of walking along the River Idle.
 This could create connecting routes that would enable circular walks out of and between the two settlements.
-One of the projects listed at Appendix A is for Mattersey
+One of the projects listed at Appendix A is for Mattersey PC to continue to work with landowners to seek to extend and connect the existing footpath network. - 110.
+Every opportunity should be sought as a consequence of development on the allocated sites to also provide new opportunities to extend footpath networks from the edge of both the settlements.